cdt-data-science/cluster-scripts/guides/inf_cluster_quick_start_07_10_24.md

     bash Miniconda3-latest-Linux-x86_64.sh
     ```
     - Accept the licensing terms during installation.
-	- At the end say "yes" to have your .bashrc updated so that Conda is automatically activated when you log in.
+	- At the end say "yes" to have your .bashrc updated so that Miniconda is automatically activated when you log in.

 4. Install the `cluster-scripts` repository containing useful scripts and the demos.
-    - Git clone to your cluster user space
     ```
     git clone https://github.com/cdt-data-science/cluster-scripts
     cd ./cluster-scripts